Punta Gorda - Port Charlotte - Rotonda West - Manasota Key - Englewood

 Rotonda West

-Rotonda West's golf-course community layout and active HOA mean that outdoor structures need to meet specific design and setback standards before a single post goes in the ground.
+Rotonda West's five-circle golf community layout and active HOA mean that outdoor structures need to meet specific design and setback standards before construction begins.
 We're experienced with Rotonda West's community requirements and prepare complete documentation for association approval as part of our process.
-The golf-view lots here create a unique opportunity for pergola and outdoor kitchen designs oriented to the course.
+The golf-view lots here create particularly strong opportunities for louvered pergola and outdoor kitchen designs oriented toward the course, and we've designed many of them.

 HOA-experienced · Golf-view · Deed-restricted